The True Story Of Mobster Billy Batts’ Murder Was Too Brutal Even For ‘Goodfellas’

 Wikimedia CommonsA photo widely said to depict William Bentvena, better known as Billy Batts, though its authenticity is disputed.

 Not too much is known about the early life of Billy Batts.
 He was born in 1921 with the name “William Bentvena” (although even this is up for debate, as he was also known as William Devino) and worked his way up within New York’s Gambino crime family alongside his close friend, John Gotti.
-Batts had just gotten out of prison after doing 6 years on a drug-related charge the night his fate was decided in 1970.

 According to Henry Hill, who told his life story to author Nicholas Pileggi in his book Wiseguys (which would later inspire Martin Scorsese’s Goodfellas), the families would throw a sort of “welcome back” party any time one of the boys got released from jail.

-As Hill tells it, at Billy Batts’ welcome back party in 1970, he made a snide comment to fellow wiseguy Tommy DeSimone at the party, asking him to shine his shoes.
-DeSimone was notoriously hypersensitive as well as a loose cannon; he was fuming about the comment all night, but since Batts was a “made man” in the Gambino family, he was untouchable and as Hill said, “if Tommy so much as took a slap at Billy, Tommy was dead.”
+DeSimone fumed about the comment all night, but since Batts was a “made man” in the Gambino family, he was untouchable and as Hill said, “if Tommy so much as took a slap at Billy, Tommy was dead.”

 Billy Batts’ Brutal Death

-Hill recalled that on June 11 at the Suite, Burke held down Billy Batts while DeSimone shouted “Shine these f***** shoes” before proceeding to beat Batts in the head with his gun.
-The other wiseguys present at the scene panicked, knowing that the retribution for Batts’s murder would be ferocious, and helped stuff the body into Hill’s car before rushing off to bury it.
+The other wiseguys present at the scene panicked, knowing that the retribution for Batts’ murder would be ferocious, and helped stuff the body into Hill’s car before rushing off to bury it.

 Unfortunately for them, Batts was not actually dead, and when they opened the trunk he “had to be killed again,” this time with a shovel and tire iron (instead of a kitchen knife, as portrayed in the notorious scene from Goodfellas).

-Whalen used the freedom of information act in 2001 to obtain FBI documents relating to the heist.
+Whalen used the Freedom of Information Act in 2001 to obtain FBI documents relating to the heist.
 He received about 1300 pages, although much of the vital information (including names of agents) were redacted.

 The famed Goodfellas scene where Billy Batts loses his life.